A Celtic Christian Worldview (1)

 - Psalm 24.1, 2

 Celtic Christians can never be accused of having a too-small vision of the faith.
-Grand, lofty, and compelling visions of God, the cosmos, the history of all things, and the life to come are recorded in several of the extant writings from this period, as well as in much of the art in illuminated manuscripts and on high carved crosses.
+Grand, lofty, and compelling visions of God, the cosmos, the history of all things, the life to come, and their mission for the time being are recorded in several of the extant writings from this period, as well as in much of the art that appears in illuminated manuscripts and on high carved crosses.

 The believers who, during the period of the Celtic Revival (ca. 430-800 AD), “saved civilization” (Thomas Cahill) through their efforts in disciplined and spiritual living, making disciples, and proclaiming the Gospel, envisioned themselves as players in a divine drama that was unfolding on a stage and with props, cast, and script prepared by the eternal God, Whose objective at all times is to glorify Himself even as He lavishes rich blessings on the world.